WeirdMidas/SkySceneAddon/README.md

   - 8GB of RAM the app needs to use 192MB to compress.
 With the compression period occurring every 90 seconds.
   - 12GB of RAM or more the app needs to use 256MB to compress.
 With the compression period occurring every 90 seconds.
 - Introduce hybrid swap!
 A virtual memory management technique that combines swapfile + zram + ppr, allowing swapping costs to be reduced by up to 27% and still increasing effective memory by 17% even with 1gb of swapfile, It also exponentially reduces writes to storage by allowing a more beneficial swapfile reclaim.
 As such, it can only be used to its full potential on devices with PPR (per-process reclaim) which are only found on phones with qualcomm processors.
 And hybrid swap is also required to activate the swapfile (if you use it together with ZRAM), if you do not have a snapdragon processor, hybrid swap can still be used, but only swapfile + zram, excluding ppr from the list (excluding swapping costs, reduced storage degradation and improved effective memory increase)
-- Customizable ZRAM size and compression algorithm(needs kernel support), ranging from 0G to 6G
+- Customizable ZRAM size and compression algorithm(needs kernel support), ranging from 0G to 6G.
+And make the lowest compression ratio of ZRAM reach 2.8x, and try to reach default compression levels above 3.1x
 - Customizable swapfile size (needs hybrid swap active), ranges from 0G to 3G
 - SELinux can still be enabled